 86. And some local handmade goodies at Dinstuhl’s

 Dinstuhl’s has been serving up amazing homemade chocolates and candies since 1902 with yours truly as a patron since 1983-ish.
 Or whenever I grew teeth; I’ll need to check those dates.
 Try their signature Cashew Crunch.

-All the time I lived downtown I was pissed that there was never a place within walking distance to get a pizza.
+The fact that there was never a place within walking distance to get a pizza drove me crazy all the time I live downtown.
 Now there is, and Aldo’s is damn good pizza.
 What a splendid pie, pizza-pizza pie.
 Pepperoni and green peppers, mushrooms, olive, chives.

 Aldo’s other joint–Bardog Tavern–is just a few blocks away and is a comfortable, laid-back spot with the best. bar. food. around.
-However, note that it is one of the few places left that allows smoking inside.
+However, note that Bardog allows smoking inside.